 - Deployment does not break the main path

-This is where a prototype starts becoming a product.
+This is where a happy-path prototype starts becoming a real product.

 5. Measure performance with realistic data

 An app that feels fast with ten rows can fail with ten thousand.
-Check query shape, caching, pagination, payload size, image behavior, background work, and p95 latency under realistic data.
+Check query shape, caching, pagination, payload size, image behavior, background work, p95 latency under realistic data, and the infrastructure cost profile if usage spikes or abuse traffic shows up.

 6. Make failure visible